We found 4 urologists who accept Great-West Healthcare near Warren, MI.

 Clinical interests: Prosthetics, Bloodless Medicine/Transfusion-Free Surgery, Brachytherapy, Incontinence, Urinary ...
 (Read more)

 Dr. Jeffrey Schock works as an urologist.
-Dr. Schock's clinical interests encompass bloodless medicine/transfusion-free surgery and ultrasound (sonogram).
-The average patient rating for Dr. Schock is 2.5 stars out of 5.
-He honors several insurance carriers, including Amerigroup, Cofinity, and Blue Cross/Blue Shield.
-His education and training includes medical school at UMDNJ-School of Osteopathic Medicine and UMDNJ-New Jersey Medical School and residency at Botsford Hospital and a hospital affiliated with the University of Medicine and Dentistry of New Jersey (UMDNJ).
-In addition to English, Dr. Schock (or staff) speaks Hebrew and Yiddish.
-Dr. Schock is professionally affiliated with McLaren Health Care, St. Mary Mercy Livonia, and Botsford Hospital.
+On average, patients gave him a rating of 2.5 stars out of 5.
+Areas of particular interest for Dr. Schock include bloodless medicine/transfusion-free surgery and ultrasound (sonogram).
+Dr. Schock accepts Amerigroup, Cofinity, Blue Cross/Blue Shield, and more.
+After completing medical school at UMDNJ-School of Osteopathic Medicine and UMDNJ-New Jersey Medical School, he performed his residency at Botsford Hospital and a hospital affiliated with the University of Medicine and Dentistry of New Jersey (UMDNJ).
+Dr. Schock (or staff) speaks the following languages: Hebrew and Yiddish.
+Dr. Schock's hospital/clinic affiliations include McLaren Health Care, St. Mary Mercy Livonia, and Botsford Hospital.

 Clinical interests: Bloodless Medicine/Transfusion-Free Surgery, Ultrasound

-Dr. Michael Hoff is a physician who specializes in urology (urinary tract disease).
-Patient ratings for Dr. Hoff average 3.0 stars out of 5.
-He has a special interest in bloodless medicine/transfusion-free surgery.
-Dr. Hoff is professionally affiliated with McLaren Health Care, St. Mary Mercy Livonia, and St. John Macomb-Oakland Hospital.
-Dr. Hoff is an in-network provider for Aetna, Self-Pay/Uninsured, and TRICARE, as well as other insurance carriers.
-He attended Des Moines University, College of Osteopathic Medicine for medical school and subsequently trained at Henry Ford Macomb Hospitals and a hospital affiliated with MSU College of Osteopathic Medicine for residency.
+Dr. Michael Hoff practices urology (urinary tract disease).
+Dr. Hoff's average rating from his patients is 3.0 stars out of 5.
+Areas of particular interest for Dr. Hoff include bloodless medicine/transfusion-free surgery.
+His hospital/clinic affiliations include McLaren Health Care, St. Mary Mercy Livonia, and St. John Macomb-Oakland Hospital.
+He is in-network for Aetna, Self-Pay/Uninsured, and TRICARE, in addition to other insurance carriers.
+Dr. Hoff attended medical school at Des Moines University, College of Osteopathic Medicine.
+For his professional training, Dr. Hoff completed residency programs at Henry Ford Macomb Hospitals and a hospital affiliated with MSU College of Osteopathic Medicine.

 Clinical interests: Bloodless Medicine/Transfusion-Free Surgery, X-Rays

 Dr. Jon Suleskey is a specialist in urology (urinary tract disease).
 He works in Macomb, MI, Warren, MI, and Royal Oak, MI.
-He attended Kansas City University of Medicine and Biosciences (KCUMB), College of Osteopathic Medicine and then went on to complete his residency at St. Luke's Hospital & Health Network, Pennsylvania, St. John Macomb-Oakland Hospital, and Mercy Fitzgerald Hospital.
+After attending Kansas City University of Medicine and Biosciences (KCUMB), College of Osteopathic Medicine for medical school, he completed his residency training at St. Luke's Hospital & Health Network, Pennsylvania, St. John Macomb-Oakland Hospital, and Mercy Fitzgerald Hospital.
 His areas of expertise include the following: robotic kidney surgery, urologic (genitourinary) cancer, and bloodless medicine/transfusion-free surgery.
-Dr. Suleskey is in-network for Cofinity, Blue Cross/Blue Shield, Coventry, and more.
-Dr. Suleskey's hospital/clinic affiliations include St. John's Hospital, McLaren Health Care, and St. John Hospital and Medical Center.
+Dr. Suleskey is in-network for Cofinity, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.
+Dr. Suleskey's professional affiliations include St. John's Hospital, McLaren Health Care, and St. John Hospital and Medical Center.

 Clinical interests: Bloodless Medicine/Transfusion-Free Surgery, Incontinence, Urinary Tract Problems, Urologic Cancer, ...
 (Read more)